adtzlr/adtzlr/README.md

 ![sparsity-pattern](sparsity-pattern.svg)

-I'm the author of 🔍 FElupe, an open-source finite element analysis package focussing on the formulation and numerical solution of nonlinear problems in continuum mechanics of solid bodies.
+I'm the author of 🔍 FElupe, an open-source finite element analysis package focusing on the formulation and numerical solution of nonlinear problems in continuum mechanics of solid bodies.
 Most of the open source finite element packages I found are either super-difficult to install, needs to be compiled or are great but slow (or at least too slow for my needs).

 > With FElupe, I try to fill a gap in between.